highcharts/connectors-morningstar/docs/connectors-react-dws-api.md

 ### Create a minimal chart

-In order to render a simple chart with Highcharts React, you just have to import the Chart component along with the type of series you'd like to show - and that's it!
+In order to render a simple stock chart with Highcharts React, you just have to import the StockChart component along with the type of series you'd like to show - and that's it!
 You can copy and paste the syntax below into your project in order to view a simple line chart.

 ```jsx
 import { StockChart } from '@highcharts/react/Stock';